Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Experiments

 \subsubsection{Effects of Interaction-aware Transformer}

 In order to validate the effectiveness of our proposed IAT module, we design six structures using the baseline model.
 IAT (I $\&$ w/o DC) refers to the case where we only keep the encoder of the IAT and use the graph-level representation aggregated by $IAT(\cdot)$ ($I$) to perform behavioural classification, while IAT (I $\&$ w DC) refers to a structure with the encoder and the decoder.
-IAT (I+M $\&$ w DC) and IAT (I+A $\&$ w DC) means that we enhance the graph-level representation by combining graph-level representation from the encoder and that generated by spatial max pooling and average pooling, respectively, where we simply use the sum operation to fuse different representations.
+IAT (I+M $\&$ w DC) and IAT (I+A $\&$ w DC) mean that we enhance the graph-level representation by combining graph-level representation from the encoder and that generated by spatial max pooling and average pooling, respectively, where we simply use the sum operation to fuse different representations.
 The last IAT ($G$(I,A,M) $\&$ w DC) refers to the structure that models the interactions between multi-level graph representations.
 From Table \ref{tab:IAT}, we observe that the IAT without any decoder achieves higher accuracy than the baseline model for all 8 behaviours, indicating that the intra-skeleton interaction of each mouse and inter-skeleton interactions between mice are important to graph-level representation learning.
 The performance is further improved by constructing an encoder-decoder framework, resulting in the highest accuracy of 80.37$\%$ and 61.49$\%$ for 'attack' and 'walk away', respectively.
 This is because the node-level representation can be adaptively updated by our proposed dual-path decoder, before it is fed into the next layer, which helps to identify higher-level features.
-In addition, three models combining different graph-level representations through the simple sum operation all outperform IAT (I $\&$ w DC), suggesting that different graph-level representations carry complementary spatio-temporal information that helps improve the identification.
+In addition, three models combining different graph-level representations through a straightforward summation operation all outperform IAT (I $\&$ w DC), without incurring an increase in the number of parameters and FLOPs, suggesting that different graph-level representations carry complementary spatio-temporal information that helps improve the identification.
 Instead of fusing different graph-level representations by the sum operation, we explore the structural relations by our proposed interaction-aware self-attention unit, leading to a 1.15$\%$ improvement against IAT (I+A+M $\&$ w DC).
 Regarding our network involving two skeletons, we fuse different graph-level representations from two skeleton branches by the interaction-aware self-attention module.
+In contrast to the baseline, our proposed IAT demonstrates a noteworthy 6.87$\%$ improvement in average accuracy, although the computational complexity of this approach is more than twice that of the GAP-based method.